-- the parents are separated or divorced, and the second home is the normal residence of one of the parents - the family receives rent assistance provided by the Australian Government for the home (i.e. the home is considered to be the principal home for the purposes of rent assistance) - the second home is not closer nor more accessible to the school the student attends when compared to the principal family home

-• the parent or parents have received the First Home Owners Grant for that property.
+- the parents are separated or divorced, and the second home is the normal residence of one of the parents - the family receives rent assistance provided by the Australian Government for the home (i.e. the home is considered to be the principal home for the purposes of rent assistance) - the second home is not closer nor more accessible to the school the student attends when compared to the principal family home or - the parent or parents have received the First Home Owners Grant for that property (even if the grant monies are later repaid).